 The EU Treaty makes clear that UK and EU citizens residing in the UK can both stand, and vote, in EU Parliament elections.
 In the UK, Commonwealth citizens are also eligible to vote.

-Turnout in the UK is generally low for European Parliament elections, especially compared to General Elections.
-In 2014 turnout was around 35%.
+Turnout in the UK is generally low for European Parliament elections, especially compared to general elections.
+In 2014, turnout was around 35%.

-Government published a detailed breakdown of administrative cost of running 2014 European Parliament elections.
+The Government has published a detailed breakdown of administrative cost of running 2014 European Parliament elections.
 The total cost of holding the 2014 elections was around £108 million.
-This includes cost of returning officers as well as the delivery of candidates’ election leaflets.
+This includes the cost of returning officers as well as the delivery of candidates’ election leaflets.
 Political parties spent a total of around £10 million campaigning during the 2014 European Parliament elections.
 UKIP and Conservatives both spent around £3 million campaigning, while Labour around £1 million.
 The Green Party spent £0.5 million.

 The 73 British MEPs would cease to be members once the UK has left the EU.
 It is unclear whether plans for a post-Brexit reconfiguration of the European Parliament would then come into effect before the 2024 European Parliament elections.

 Potentially.
 In 2014, the EU introduced the spitzenkandidat (lead candidate) process to select the new President of the EU Commission.
 This meant that rather than simply emerging from discussion in the Council, EU leaders proposed the lead candidate of the biggest parliamentary grouping as the new president of the Commission.
 Jean-Claude Juncker was nominated under this process as the lead candidate of the European People’s Party.